jpsirois/kijiji-enhancer/README.md

 ## TODO

+- Display the full-resolution image when switching between images on ad Page instead of medium version highly resized
-* Display all ad images in the listing
+- Display all ad images in the listing

 ## License